hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ## Example 2: Animal welfare in European political manifestos

-This second application shifts to political discourse by analysing political manifestos.
-Political manifestos are programmatic documents that parties commit to during elections.
-Understanding which parties prioritize animal welfare, and how they frame it, could help advocates identify allies, track the evolution of party positions across election cycles, and compare political landscapes across countries.

-In this quick analysis, I focused on the various framings/dimensions of animal welfare and the extent to which they are present in parties programmatic documents.
-Manifestos were retrieved from [Manifesto Project](https://manifestoproject.wzb.eu/) dataset.
-I focused on European manifestos published since 2018, spanning 36 countries and 29 languages.
+This second application shifts from media analysis to political discourse, examining how European political parties frame animal welfare in their electoral manifestos.
+The analysis covers manifestos published since 2018 spanning 36 countries and 29 languages, and were collected from the [Manifesto Project](https://manifestoproject.wzb.eu/) dataset.
+It is important to note though that **these manifestos may represent different types of elections** and may therefore lead to biased cross-country comparisons; a more thorough analysis would further discriminate by election type.

 <div class="chart-item">